Tenant farmer: Black Belt conditions

 Tenant farmers often had agricultural managers who supervised their activities.
 In 1907, for instance, J. H. Netterville began employment for the Panola Company, an agricultural business founded by William Mackenzie Davidson in the rich farming area of St. Joseph in Tensas Parish in northeastern Louisiana in the Mississippi River delta country.
 In its heyday, Panola controlled some eleven thousand acres, two-thirds planted in cotton and the other third in grains.
 Netterville became general manager of three highly profitable Panola properties, the Balmoral, Blackwater, and Wyoming plantations near Newellton, in which capacity he supervised 125 African-American tenant farming families, with little strife and great ease, according to reports from that period.

+Latin America

+For tenant farmers and other landholding arrangements in Latin America, see Peasant#Latin American farmers.